developermauricio/naturalconexion/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 12.0.9 (2022-12-14) =
+* Checked for compatibility with WooCommerce 7.2

+= 12.0.8 (2022-12-13) =
+* Fixed an issue with Skroutz feeds getting stuck

+= 12.0.7 (2022-12-11) =
+* Fixed a shipping costs issue for Idealo feeds where the first product had no shipping costs in the feed

+= 12.0.6 (2022-12-11) =
+* Added some nonce checks to plugin setting changes

+= 12.0.5 (2022-12-07) =
+* Fixed a tax calculation issue for Portugal and Slovakia

+= 12.0.4 (2022-12-02) =
+* Solved an undefined variable PHP warning for the sz_attribute variable

+= 12.0.3 (2022-11-23) =
+* Solved a PHP Fatal error when trying to retrieve the woosea_condition string

+= 12.0.2 (2022-11-21) =
+* Added the sale_price_effective_date field to the Google DRM feed template

+= 12.0.1 (2022-11-20) =
+* Fixed an issue with the sale_price_effective_date which was empty

+= 12.0.0 (2022-11-15) =
+* Added a created timestamp to Skroutz XML feeds
+* Fixed an issue that resulted in a fatal error, added is array check
+* Fixed an issue that resulted in PHP warnings when browsers do not set a HTTP USER AGENT

+= 11.9.9 (2022-11-09) =
+* Checked for compatibility with WooCommerce 7.1
+* jQuery CSS no longer enqueued on the WP-admin dashboard

+= 11.9.8 (2022-11-04) =
+* Added support for PHP 8.1
+* Checked for compatibility with Wordpress 6.1

+= 11.9.7 (2022-11-02) =
+* Changed function string to is_string

+= 11.9.6 (2022-10-28) =
+* Solved an issue where a string was used in a multiply formula and caused a fatal error

+= 11.9.5 (2022-10-20) =
+* Solved a PHP warning for yoast attributes

+= 11.9.4 (2022-10-19) =
+* Solved a PHP warning for an undefined variable

+= 11.9.3 (2022-10-15) =
+* Solved a fatal array merge error

+= 11.9.2 (2022-10-14) =
+* Removed some autoloading on wp_options
+* Checked for compatibility with WooCommerce 7.0

+= 11.9.1 (2022-10-14) =
+* Fixed an issue with shipping costs formula calculations

+= 11.9.0 (2022-10-10) =
+* Fixed an issue with review names not getting retrieved and showing warnings in the logs
+* Fixed an issue where a data variable was not an integer and showed warnings in the logs

+= 11.8.9 (2022-10-07) =
+* Firstname and first character of an users lastname are now being used in Google review feeds

+= 11.8.8 (2022-10-01) =
+* Added a htmlspecialchars call on review names

+= 11.8.7 (2022-09-07) =
+* Added the rich product content field to the Google Shopping template

+= 11.8.6 (2022-09-06) =
+* Added the release date field to the Google Shopping template

+= 11.8.5 (2022-09-02) =
+* Changed the update_option for cron_projects to non autoload

+= 11.8.4 (2022-08-17) =
+* Added an option to enable/disable returning of only basic attributes in the field mapping and rules and filters drop-downs

+= 11.8.3 (2022-08-15) =
+* Fixed an issue where not all (externally created) attributes or metafields where showing in the field mapping drop-downs

+= 11.8.2 (2022-08-13) =
+* When the availability date field mapping has been added it will only be added to products that are on backorder.
+Not to any other products.

+= 11.8.1 (2022-08-11) =
+* Added 5 attributes to create availability dates in the future for products that are on backorder

+= 11.8.0 (2022-08-10) =
+* Checked for compatibility with WooCommerce 6.8.0

+= 11.7.9 (2022-08-08) =
+* Fixed an issue where shipping class costs where not calculated properly

+= 11.7.8 (2022-08-05) =
+* Added additional field for the Pinterest template

+= 11.7.7 (2022-08-01) =
+* Removed currency from Zbozi shipping costs

+= 11.7.6 (2022-07-31) =
+* Added the link_template field for Google Shopping feeds

+= 11.7.5 (2022-07-23) =
+* Fixed an issue with VAT that was not being added for bundled products

+= 11.7.4 (2022-07-22) =
+* Checked for compatibility with WooCommerce 6.7.0

+= 11.7.3 (2022-07-15) =
+* Solved an issue with Uncaught TypeError: array_intersect()

+= 11.7.2 (2022-07-14) =
+* Replaced substr with mb_substr for the product descriptions

+= 11.7.1 (2022-07-05) =
+* Solved an Call to a member function addChild() on null for Skroutz feeds

+= 11.7.0 (2022-07-04) =
+* Removed the htaccess file for the TXT feed directory

+= 11.6.9 (2022-06-30) =
+* Added the product title slug attribute

+= 11.6.8 (2022-06-30) =
+* Fixed an issues with the XML version of the Google Local Product Inventory feed where the g: was missing for the field names

 = 11.6.7 (2022-06-21) =
 * Fixed an issue when a non-string was added as a key to the product data array